-Do you have investment discretion?
+A. Do you have investment discretion?

 Yes.
-You provide us with limited-powers and authority to manage your accounts using our own discretion.
-We act as your agent, with respect to your account(s):
+When you provide us with limited-powers and authority to manage your accounts using our own discretion, we will do so.
+These powers are authorized by you in your agreement with Fortis.
+In such cases, we act as your agent, with respect to your account(s):

 - 1. To make all investment decisions; and - 2.
 To buy, sell and otherwise trade in securities or other related investments. - 3.
-Discretion and authority includes the following: Asset Allocation Discretion; Security Selection Discretion; Brokerage Discretion; - 4.
+Discretion and authority includes the following: Asset Allocation Discretion; Security Selection Discretion; Brokerage Discretion; and the amount and timing of associated transactions. - 4.
 If you elect to give us the ability to vote proxy on your behalf, which you can retain if you'd prefer, we use our discretion as to all aspects of proxy voting on your securities.

 You may place reasonable restrictions on your account(s) through the use of written instructions to us ("Client Instructions").
 This includes which individual securities to buy or sell.
-You may place these restrictions in the form of limitations on a specific security or broad categories of securities.
-You may also choose to have your accounts managed in a non-discretionary manner.
+You may place these restrictions in the form of limitations on a specific security or broad categories of securities, so long as they can be reasonably implemented by us.

-Investment Discretion does not authorize the following and therefore we must receive your written approval before: investing in privately offered securities, purchasing insurance contracts, investing in non-registered investments, and opening or closing custodial accounts.
+Even if you have given Fortis investment discretion, Fortis is not authorized to take the following actions and therefore we must receive your written approval before: investing in privately offered securities, purchasing insurance contracts, investing in non-registered investments, and opening or closing Custodian accounts.